 Let’s look at the specific questions, concerns and opportunities when it comes to life insurance for parents.

 As soon as you become a parent, there’s a little person who depends on you completely.
-Life insurance is almost like the financial version of a car seat—you hope you’ll never need to put those crash-safety features to the test, but it’s good to know the protection is there.
-And just like you’d install a car seat in both parents’ cars, it’s smart to have policies in place for both parents, even if only one of you has a salary to replace.
+Life insurance is almost like the financial version of a car seat—you hope you’ll never need to put those crash-safety features to the test, but it can be helpful to know the potential protection is there.
+And just like you’d install a car seat in both parents’ cars, it’s smart to have policies in place for both of your child’s parents, even if only one of you has a salary to replace.

 Different parents make different life insurance decisions, and that's OK.
 When figuring out how to get life insurance, one of the first decisions you’ll make about life insurance is what type of policy fits your needs best.
 Life insurance falls into two main categories: term life and permanent life insurance.